swt30/thesis/chapters/05-migration/05-migration.md

 ![
   *Top panel:* Heated planets are larger, but how close does a watery planet need to be to its host star to grow significantly?
   Here I show the radius of a $1\,$M$_⊕$ watery planet ($30$% water by mass) at several different distances from a Sun-like star and with several different core energy generation rates.
-  Such a planet can almost double in size or more if it is moved from $1\,$au to $0.1\,$au.
+  Such a planet can more than double in size if it is moved from $3\,$au to $0.3\,$au.
-  There is also a kink in the curve for the lowest internal energy generation rate ($10^{-18}\,$W$⋅$kg$^{-1}$) near $3\,$au.
-  This is caused by a transition to cold ice and liquid, causing a sharp change in radius (see below).
   *Bottom panel:* What do the interiors of these planets look like?
   Here I show structural diagrams for the models indicated with circles in the top panel.
   See [@fig:phase-key] for the colour key.
+  Most of the diagrams show a thick water vapour atmosphere, transitioning to supercritical fluid and possibly plasma deeper within the planet.
   The relative positions of the models are maintained.
-  For example, the top red line in the top panel corresponds to the top row of models in the bottom panel.
+  For example, the bottom red line in the top panel corresponds to the bottom row of models in the bottom panel.
-  In almost all of these cases, the planets have a thick water vapour atmosphere.
-  Deeper within the planet, the atmosphere transitions directly to superionic fluid and possibly plasma.
-  The only exception is in the case of a cold planet past $3\,$au, which has a liquid layer around an ice VII shell.
+  The exception is for the top row of diagrams, which show planetary structures with $\varepsilon=10^{-8}$W$\cdot$kg$^{-1}$ that have not converged and are consequently not shown in the top panel.
 ](migration-1Mearth){#fig:migration-1Mearth}

 \noindent The key results from these figures are as follows.

-1. Small ($\lesssim 3\,$M$_\oplus$) watery planets can have extended low-density atmospheres.
+1. Small ($\lesssim 3\,$M$_\oplus$) watery planets can have extended low-density atmospheres, and these can be caused by either internal or external heating.
+But these results are only reliable to a point: at high levels of heating, we see what seems to be runaway atmospheric growth.

-2. For the most part, waterworlds in orbits comparable to Earth contain three key phases of water: gas, superionic fluid, and plasma.
-There is no liquid, ice VII or ice X except for cold planets in wider orbits ($\gtrsim 3\,$au).
+2. For the most part, waterworlds in orbits comparable to Earth contain two or three phases of water: a gaseous atmosphere, a supercritical fluid layer, and possibly a plasma or ice X shell nearer the core.
+There is no liquid, ice VII or superionic fluid present in any of the planets modelled in this chapter.

-3. There is a discrete transition in planet size for waterworlds with very low internal heating ($10^{-18}\,$W$\cdot$kg$^{-1}$).
-For a Sun-like star, this transition occurs at around $3\,$au.
+3. For larger planets, such as those $\approx 10\,$M$_\oplus$, the size of the planet is relatively insensitive to its position within its orbit.
+This is because the massive planet is more easily able to hold onto its atmosphere, so external heating effects are weak when compared to the potential size change from increasing the internal energy generation rate instead.

 ### Small watery planets can have extended low-density atmospheres

 @Fig:migration-1Mearth reveals that the atmospheric component of these models is key to their inflated size.
 When comparing phase structures of these identical-mass planets, most of the difference can be explained by the atmosphere itself.
 There is some expansion in the heated internal layers too, but most of the expansion is caused by the atmosphere itself, at least for the lower-mass case ($M_\mathrm{P} \approx M_\oplus$).
-For example, compare the top row of models in @fig:migration-1Mearth.
+For example, compare the second row of models in @fig:migration-1Mearth.
 As the planet is moved closer to the star, the atmosphere expands while the other layers remain virtually static.

 Comparing [@fig:migration-10Mearth] to [@fig:migration-1Mearth] then shows that this effect is exaggerated for low-mass planets ($\lesssim 3\,$M$_\oplus$).